GuanQunMu/GuanQunMu.github.io/index.md

 >Manas Mukherjee's Ion Trap Group, CQT, National University of Singapore (NUS)
  June, 2019 -- September, 2019

 With FPGA Programing (Verilog) and Python, I designed a system that can tag the time of photons emitted from ion traps.
-On the PC side, the GUI is made by Python, and the communication between the PC and FPGA uses the JTAG protocol ,which is realized by Python.
-On the FPGA side, through Verilog and Quartus, I implemented FPGA programming to collect and store the data of the emission time of each photon emitted from ion traps.
+On the PC side, I made the GUI by Python, and implement communication between the PC and the FPGA with the JTAG protocol ,which is realized by Python.
+On the FPGA side, through Verilog and Quartus, I designed programs to collect, analyse and store the data of TTL signals from PMT.
+By comparing signals from the PMT with signals of PLLs, the system can tag the time when the photons are emitted from the ion traps.

 <table border="0">
   <tr>